 ATX – for Most Gaming and Professional Builds

-ATX is the largest form factor.
-Motherboard of this size often feature the most expansion slots.
-It is often intended for enthusiasts and professionals.
+ATX is the most significant form factor.
+The motherboard of this size often features the most expansion slots.
+It is usually intended for enthusiasts and professionals.

 ATX is also the most common form factor that you can find in the market.

 This is great for most budget users or those with moderate expansion needs.

 The cheapest motherboards are in this category.

 The minor form factor with minimal expansion capability.
 Generally offers only a single x16 slot.

 These are rare.
 They are often more expensive than Micro ATX (if you take the same feature into account) but are intended for portable builds.

 E-ATX stands for Extended ATX.
 These are specialized boards intended for workstation PCs.
 They have the most expansion capability.